 Gordon also has 15 years of experience coaching soccer at the club level and in camps all around the upper Midwest.
 He also has one year of coaching girls' high school soccer in Wisconsin, leading the girls' team at Menasha High School to a 15-5-6 record and their first conference title in school history in his lone season.

 "I am grateful to be coaching at CBC," said Gordon.
 "I want to thank Coach (Lyle) Middleton, Ryan Johnson and President Terry Kimbrow for this opportunity to be both the men's and women's head coach.
 I look forward to the challenge this opportunity gives me and we will strive for a lot of success."

 Gordon, a native of Wisconsin, earned his bachelor's degree in history from the University of Wisconsin in 2004 and completed his master's in American Studies from Northwestern Oklahoma State.
-He is married to Dr. Cristina Gordon, the campus director at Mount Marty College in Watertown, S.D., and they have three children, Alex, 24, a 2017 graduate of the University of Wisconsin-Milwaukee; Miranda, 22, a 2019 graduate of the University of Wisconsin and Cameron, who will be a freshman on the Northwestern Oklahoma State football team this year; and three rescue dogs, Toby, Booboo and Truffles.
+He is married to Dr. Cristina Gordon, an adjunct professor in the CBC PACE program, and they have three children, Alex, a 2017 graduate of the University of Wisconsin-Milwaukee; Miranda, a 2019 graduate of the University of Wisconsin and Cameron, who will be a sophomore on the Northwestern Oklahoma State football team this year; and three rescue dogs, Toby, Booboo and Truffles.